a-mcf/DnnLab/readme.md

 - Pester tests.
 For now, integration only.
 Should run after system provisioning.
 - AppVeyor support?
 - Start work on automating DNN internals / settings.
+- Consider switching to a build with SQL Express built in?